ROBERT C. SERGOTT, MD

-Under the direction of Dr. Sergott the Neuro-Ophthalmology Service is staffed by experienced, skilled specialists who work with a patient's referring physician to manage their condition or illness.
 The optic nerve is the means by which the eye and brain communicate.
 Illnesses or medical conditions that affect the eye-brain connection are treated by neuro-ophthalmologists.
-These specialists diagnose and treat disorders that affect the nerves and muscles in and around the eye.
-Neuro-ophthalmologists also treat the ocular manifestations of glandular conditions, such as thyroid eye disease (Graves' eye disease) or autoimmune diseases, such as multiple sclerosis (MS), and other diseases such as Parkinson's disease.
+These specialists diagnose and treat disorders that affect the nerves and muscles in and around the eye and also treat thyroid eye disease (Graves' eye disease) as well as autoimmune diseases, such as multiple sclerosis (MS), and other diseases such as Parkinson's disease.

 A variety of diagnostic studies will be incorporated into a patient's treatment to thoroughly evaluate a condition, including: